Tees Cottage Pumping Station: The site and its significance

-Tees Cottage Pumping Station was closed in 1980, and placed in the care of a Preservation Trust.
+In 1974 the waterworks came under the control of the new Northumbrian regional water authority (which would later be privatised as Northumbrian Water).
+The merger placed the Tees Cottage and Broken Scar works under the same ownership for the first time.
+Broken Scar was the more modern installation, having been upgraded in 1955 and expanded in 1972.
+The decision was therefore made to supply Darlington with water from Broken Scar, rather than Tees Cottage, and the change took place in 1979.
+Tees Cottage Pumping Station was closed the following year, and placed in the care of a Preservation Trust.
 (The site is still owned by Northumbrian Water, which continues to supply Darlington from its Broken Scar works, just across the A67 road from Tees Cottage).

 Tees Cottage is one of 2 sites in Britain (the other being Kew Bridge) which shows all 3 forms of water pumping (steam, internal combustion, electric).
-The significance of the site is summarised thus by H C Devonshire:
+The significance of the site was summarised thus by local historian H. C. Devonshire: